Karce/gupaxtk/IDEAS.md

 At first start, a mode is suggested for very noob users.
 It would only shows the seed phrase of the wallet generated and configure all options for the user.
 ### Do not re-ask password if not needed
 On Linux, Do not re-ask for sudo to start xmrig when the user can use sudo without a password.
 It can happen if visudo has been configured to do so or if there is a delay specified in /etc/sudoers with "timestamp_timeout".
+### Use remote node while syncing local node
+To reduce the time to get the first shares.
+No need to wait for the monero node to be synced.
+### Allow resize of consoles
+So users can view more or less output as they need.
+### Scrolling arrows
+To notify the user that content is present in the bottom, an arrow pointing downside will appear.
+### Friendlier custom args
+For custom command arguments, some args are required.
+To help the user not make any errors, theses args must be prefilled.
+The user will need to enable a checkbox to apply the custom command arguments.
+A button reset will replace the text fields by only the required fields.
+### Better default
+Reduce in/out peers, remote nodes by default

 ## Supporting more environments
 ### Packaging